Israel's dilemma over 'magician' Netanyahu's future

 Case 3000 involves Mr Netanyahu's lawyer and cousin, David Shimron, who is being investigated in a case regarding the acquisition of submarines from the German shipbuilder, Thyssen Krupp.

 Several suspects have been detained including the former commander of the Israeli Navy.
-Unofficial lobbying, indirect bribes and senior officials turned state witness are all features of this case.
+Allegations that unofficial lobbying, indirect bribes and senior officials turned state witness are all features of this case.

 Case 4000 involves Shlomo Filber, a former head of the Central Committee of Mr Netanyahu's Likud party, who was appointed director-general of the ministry of communications shortly after the 2015 election.